jmwind/jmwind.dev/src/content/blog/autonomy-alignment.md

 ---
 publishDate: 2023-01-08T00:00:00Z
 title: Alignment > Autonomy
-description: Alignment > Autonomy
-excerpt: It's easier to measure and feel high autonomy than it is to measure high alignment.
+description: It's easier to measure and feel high autonomy than it is to measure high alignment.
 But without alignment, autonomy is squandered.
+image: ~/assets/images/align-depth.jpg
-nextpost: layerinitis
+nextpost: fast-slowly
 ---

 I'm often asked about the worst leadership advice I've ever been given.
 By far the worst is “hire great people and get out of their way”.